 We identified testable SNVs from two deep-sequencing targeted panels.
-Because panels have ~3000x coverage, we require each SNV to have at least k=10 reads with the variant allele.
-When that is not the case, the SNV is considered missing from the panel.
+Because panels have ~3000x coverage, we require each SNV to have at least k=10 reads with the variant allele (NV ≥10).
+When that is not the case, the SNV is considered missing from the panel, and it qualifies as suitable for our test.
 We particularly care about the ones that are missing in the margin sample (M): if the margin was ancestral to the primary tumour, we expect it to lack some SNVs that are clonal in the primary WES samples.

-If a patient has more than one margin sample (e.g., Patient A23), we require the mutation to be absent across all margin samples.
-SNVs selected in this way appear indeed clonal in the primary tumour, but are missing in the margin biopsy from the targeted panels.
+If a patient has more than one margin sample (e.g. Patient A23), we require the mutation to be absent across all margin samples.
+SNVs selected in this way appear indeed clonal in the primary tumour but are missing in the margin biopsy from the targeted panels.
 Some patients have no testable mutations (e.g. Patient 42).
 The SNVs that we detected from both targeted panels are pooled together, and their number of reads (NR) from the VCF files is stored; if an SNV is detected from both panels, we sum the NR values from both panels.

 Read counts from the margins are corrected as with the training set.
-Copy number status for mutations in the margin is the same for the training set, by construction.
+Copy number status for mutations in the margin is the same for the training set, by design choice.
 Purity correction instead requires some considerations.
-Estimation of purity π for margin samples is hard because of the apparent high contamination of normal cells tandard tools like PurBayes and Sequenza have estimated purity values below π=0.30 (30%) in most cases (data not shown).
-To be conservative, however, we have used a fixed, worst-case low purity estimate of π=0.01 (1%).
-This value is much lower than the margin’s likely purity, and power of the test decreases with coverage.
-Thus, a conservative purity estimate leads us to rescale observed coverage to lower values (i.e., we ``throw away’’ coverage from the targeted panels) n practice, this is conservative since (i.e., harder to reject the null).
+Estimation of purity π for margin samples is hard because of the apparent high contamination of normal cells.
+Standard tools like PurBayes and Sequenza have estimated purity values below π=0.30 (30%) in most cases (data not shown).
+To be conservative, however, we have used a fixed, worst-case low purity estimate of π=0.01 (1% tumour, 99% normal).
+This value is much lower than the margin’s likely true purity, and renders the test harder since the power to reject the null decreases with coverage.
+Thus, a conservative purity estimate leads us to rescale observed coverage to lower values (i.e., we ``throw away’’ coverage from the targeted panels).